 You cannot create a class library project in Microsoft Visual Web Developer Express.
 However, you can create a separate project by using Visual Basic Express or Visual C# Express Edition and then include the output from that class as an assembly (DLL) in the Web site.

 If your Web site displays or updates data, you should create a data-access layer and business-logic layer before creating the user interface.

 A data-driven Web application usually includes a data-access layer by using typed datasets or entity classes that represent the data.
 It also includes a business-logic layer that enforces custom business rules.
 Finally, it includes a presentation layer by using ASP.NET pages, and by using master pages and themes to create a common page layout.
 This walkthrough shows how to create a data-access layer.

 The data-access layer includes all the code that is specific to the underlying data source.
 This includes code that creates a connection to the database and that issues Select, Insert, Update, and Delete commands.
 The data-access layer typically contains classes that implement methods for accessing the underlying database data.
 The presentation layer does not directly work with data.
 Instead, it invokes classes and methods in the data-access layer for all data requests.
-You can customize these classes using your own business logic.

 Tasks illustrated in this walkthrough include the following:

 Adding a LINQ to SQL file that acts as the data-access layer.